Studebaker Wagonaire: Development

 Studebaker Wagonaire's roof design was the invention of industrial designer Brooks Stevens, who was charged by the automaker's president, Sherwood Egbert, to expand the company's limited model range without spending vast amounts of capital on retooling.
 Stevens was also the designer of the similarly named Jeep Wagoneer, a truck-based sport utility vehicle (SUV) that was also introduced along the Wagonaire for the 1963 model year.
-The Jeep model remained in production almost unchanged on the same platform into the 1990s, making it the longest continuous production run in U.S. automotive history.

 The Wagonaire roof design was inspired by Stevens' 1959 Scimitar concept car built in Stuttgart, West Germany, by Ruetter for the Olin Mathieson Chemical Corporation.
 There were three full-sized Chrysler-based vehicles built for display at the 1959 Geneva Motor Show to promote use of aluminum in building cars.
 One of these was a hardtop (with no "B-pillar") station wagon with a sliding roof panel.
+In 1962, Stevens developed prototypes for a new line Studebakers that included a station wagon named "Skyview" that featured a partially retractable rear roof section.
+However, the automaker had no resources to develop new cars so Stevens came up with low-cost updates to modernize the Lark line.

 Studebaker developed the Wagonaire version using the standard Lark station wagon body that was modified above the beltline.
-The roof was designed with a panel over the cargo bay that manually retracted into and then locked into position in the forward section of the roof above the rear passenger's seat.
+The roof was designed with a panel over the cargo bay that was manually retracted into and then locked into position in the forward section of the roof.
+The mechanism includes a simple pair of tracks that allow the rear roof panel to slide forward over the headliner which is lowered to provide clearance.
 This configuration allowed Studebaker to boast that the Wagonaire could transport items (such as standard size refrigerators) in an upright position.
+Wagonaires seated six passengers (five with the optional front bucket seats).
+The car could seat eight when equipped with a rear-facing third-row seat, which was available as an option through 1965.
+When the third seat was ordered, the cars were fitted with special "Captive-Air" (puncture-resistant) tires, as the additional seat took up the space required for a spare tire and wheel.
+The drop-down tailgate was available with an attached step to ease egress.

+The design of the Studebaker Wagonaire has been noted as possibly the first "crossover" vehicle.